DNC 2020 day 3: How to watch Barack Obama and Kamala Harris

 Tuesday, Aug.
 18: Former Acting US Attorney General Sally Yates, former President Jimmy Carter, Senate Minority Leader Chuck Schumer, former Secretary of State John Kerry, Rep. Alexandria Ocasio-Cortez, Rep. Lisa Blunt Rochester, Georgia Democratic gubernatorial candidate Stacey Abrams, former President Bill Clinton, former second lady Dr. Jill Biden.

-Discuss: Democratic National Convention 2020 day 3: How to watch Barack Obama, Kamala Harris, Nancy Pelosi
+Discuss: Miss the Democratic National Convention night 3 speeches?
+Where to rewatch Barack Obama, Harris, Pelosi -- plus Thursday's lineup

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.